JainUtkarsh18/DAVID_The_Desktop_Voice_Assistant/README.md

 # DAVID Working
 The model is based on the working of the API, through which we give the commands and recieve response from the model.
 The model is developed using Python Programming Language.
-It is an basic model for the implementation of Natural Language Processing and Deep Learning.
+It is an prototype model for the implementation of Natural Language Processing and Deep Learning.